garden-io/garden/docs/garden-for/containers/using-remote-container-builder.md

 If you're using the `kubernetes` provider, the image will be pushed to the configured `deploymentRegistry`.

-You can check out the results in the [new Builds UI](https://app.garden.io).
+You can then check out the results in the [new Builds UI](https://app.garden.io).

 ## Next steps